Picking a bank and opening an account is one of the first things you need to do as a Newcomer to Canada.

 - Simplii Financial (a division of CIBC)

-Other Things to Consider or Know About Opening a Bank Account in Canada
+Other Things to Consider Before Opening a Bank Account in Canada

 What are the documents required for account opening?